weigandconstruction/portico/README.md

 }
 ```

 You can curate the list of tags to only those you need.
-When running `mix hydra.generate --config` with a config file, Hydra will only generate
+When running `mix portico.generate --config` with a config file, Portico will only generate
 operations that include these tags.

 ### 2. Generate an API Client